AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/tco-analysis.md

 ---
 title: Total Cost of Ownership Analysis | Commerce Contributor
-description: Total cost of ownership and the Commerce definition of done.
+description: Upgrading is more than just merging code.
+Learn more about the total cost of ownership and the Commerce definition of done.
 ---

 # Total cost of ownership (TCO) analysis